Fact-Checking of AI-Generated Reports: Fact-checking of AI-generated reports

 \subsection{Fact-checking Examiner}

-The fact-checking examiner is a classifier using deep-learned features derived from a joint image-text encodings.
+The fact-checking examiner is a classifier using deep-learned features derived from joint image-text encodings.
 Specifically, since we combine images with textual sentences, we chose a feature encoding that is already trained on joint image and text pairs.
-In particular we chose the CLIP joint image-text embedding model\cite{Radford2021} to project the image and textual sentences into a common 512-length encoding each.
-The CLIP model we chose was originally pre-trained on natural image-text pair and subsequently trained on radiology report-image pairs as described in\cite{Endo2021}.
+In particular, we chose the CLIP joint image-text embedding model\cite{Radford2021} to project the image and textual sentences into a common 512-length encoding space.
+While other joint image-text encoders could potentially work, we chose CLIP as our encoder because it was pre-trained on natural image-text pair and subsequently tuned on radiology report-image pairs \cite{Endo2021}.
 We then concatenate the image and textual embedding into a 1024-length feature vector to train a binary classifier.
-In the splits chosen, the real/fake incidence distribution was relatively balanced (2:1) so that the accuracy could be used as a reliable measure of performance.
-We experimented with several classifiers ranging from support vector machines (SVM) to neural net classifiers and as we observed similar performance, we retained a simple linear SVM as sufficient for the task.
+In our splits, the real/fake incidence distribution was relatively balanced (2:1) so that the accuracy could be used as a reliable measure of performance.
+We experimented with several classifiers ranging from support vector machines (SVM) to neural net classifiers.
+As we observed similar performance, we retained a simple linear SVM as sufficient for the task.